Specifications

 Can I use Arduino shields physically?

 Headers are Arduino-compatible in layout.
-Library-level shield support depends on the AVR-core add-on you're using in the Arduino IDE (MegaCoreX, DxCore, or similar).
+Library-level shield support depends on the AVR-core add-on that you use in the Arduino IDE (MegaCoreX, DxCore, or similar).
 Stick with Microchip Studio or MPLAB X if you need guaranteed AVR support.

 Can I step-debug?

-Yes — full step debugging via the on-board UPDI interface in Microchip Studio or MPLAB X. No external debugger needed.
+Yes.
+Full step debugging works via the on-board UPDI interface in Microchip Studio or MPLAB X. No external debugger needed.

 Is this for production deployment?

 No. Curiosity Nano format is for prototyping.
-Once your firmware is validated, lay out your own PCB with the bare AVR128DB48 MCU and the transceiver of your choice.
-The board's role is firmware-iteration speed, not BOM-level shipping.
+After you validate your firmware, lay out your own PCB with the bare AVR128DB48 MCU and the transceiver of your choice.
+The role of the board is firmware-iteration speed, not BOM-level shipping.

 Compliance & origin

 • Origin: Assembled in Pittsboro, North Carolina, USA.
-Components are sourced from global suppliers; final assembly, firmware, and QC happen in the NC workshop.
+Components come from global suppliers.
+Final assembly, firmware, and QC happen in the NC workshop.

-• Form factor: Curiosity Nano development board; Arduino-style header layout.
+• Form factor: Curiosity Nano development board with Arduino-style header layout.

 • Support: ticket-based support direct from the people who built the hardware — open a ticket.